On this page:

-Fellowships are peer-reviewed by a group of scientists convened by the NIDCD.
-NIDCD staff provide second-level and programmatic review of the NIDCD fellowship applications and make recommendations to the NIDCD leadership for final funding decisions.
+Fellowships are peer-reviewed by a group of scientists convened by NIDCD.
+NIDCD staff provide second-level and programmatic review of NIDCD fellowship applications and make recommendations to NIDCD leadership for final funding decisions.

-For more information on the review process for fellowship applications, see the NIDCD Fellowship Frequently Asked Questions.
+For more information on the review process for fellowship applications, see NIDCD Fellowship Frequently Asked Questions.

 How long will it take to review and fund my fellowship application?